lucidrains/flash-cosine-sim-attention/README.md

 ## Todo

+- [ ] make attention tile size processing customizable for backwards pass
 - [ ] bfloat16 support, use sfinae as recommended by Arthur
-- [ ] flexible which type is used for accumulation
-- [ ] support O(n) 1d dynamic positional bias
 - [ ] stream from qk_mma to shared memory in chunks to calculate out mma, see if freed smem can be used for caching more
 - [ ] prepare a smem fragment caching mechanism, to allow for as much caching as allowed on A100 (or f16). also allow for transposed access to smem data
-- [ ] make attention tile size processing customizable for backwards pass
+- [ ] think about use of logsumexp
+- [ ] support O(n) 1d dynamic positional bias

+- [x] move atomic add to overloaded function inside mma
+- [x] flexible which type is used for accumulation
 - [x] test out 64x96 tiles on f16
 - [x] bring in a CPU memory efficient version (only for inference, as training does not make sense) using just plain pytorch code
 - [x] figure out how to dispatch differently for architectures (say A100), in case backwards can make use of the increase in shared memory differently